Case Study: Clean GTA Home Hit by Bed Bugs from Neighbouring Unit

 The Real Problem: A Severe Hoarder Infestation

-We explained to the homeowner that there was a very high likelihood of an active bed bug infestation in the neighbouring unit.
-Until that issue was addressed, she would likely continue to see bed bugs, and there was a strong possibility they could begin to infest her own home.
-After hearing this, the homeowner informed her neighbour about the situation, and the neighbour agreed to have her home inspected by our team.
+We informed the homeowner that it was highly likely the neighbouring unit had an active bed bug infestation.
+Until that was addressed, she would probably continue spotting bed bugs, and there was a risk they could spread into her own home.
+After understanding the situation, she spoke with her neighbour, who agreed to have their home inspected by our team.

 - The baseboards and behind drywall